FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 Save and execute your `delete.py` application. (**Caution:** Executing this action will actually delete the user.)

 If successful, you will get a response of `None` and the user will now be deleted from FusionAuth.
-You can test this again by refreshing the "Users" page in your browser.
+You can test this again by refreshing the "Users" page in your browser and seeing that the user is no longer present.

 ## Troubleshooting common errors